jugi92/python_advent_calendar/README.md

 Find the next challenge under tasks in the file [Task_05_messed_requirements.ipynb](tasks/Task_05_messed_requirements.ipynb) The solution will be provided tomorrow, 7th of December and the next challenge will also be published tomorrow, on the 7th of December.

+Find my suggested solution to the challenge here: [Solution_05_messed_requirements.ipynb](solutions/Solution_05_messed_requirements.ipynb)

+### Fourth Door
+Find the next challenge under tasks in the file [Task_07_lh_fleet.ipynb](tasks/Task_07_lh_fleet.ipynb) The solution will be provided tomorrow, 10th of December and the next challenge will also be published tomorrow, on the 10th of December.